-The course will focus on the ecology of UK bats and is suitable for complete beginners or those who wish to know more.
+An opportunity to learn about the fascinating world of bats!
+The course will focus on the ecology of UK bats and is suitable for complete beginners or those who wish to know more about bats.
 Different survey techniques employed to study bats are considered with case studies as examples.
 Analysing bat calls through the use of bat detectors and computer software will also be covered.
 In the evening there will be an opportunity to carry out a bat survey using bat detectors around the Hanningfield nature reserve.

 Venue: Hanningfield Reservoir Visitor Centre

 There are a number of tree planting work parties in the Stour Valley AONB in March, volunteers are required on the following dates:

 Tue 6th March Bridge Farm, Ash Street near Semer: River Brett 10am – 3pm

 Mon 12th March Glemsford: River Stour 10am – 3pm

 Thu 15th March Knights Hill Farm, Buttons Green near Lavenham: River Brett 10am – 3pm